mehersaipreetam/torch-digit/README.md

-# Simple Neural Network from Scratch using PyTorch
+# torch-digit: A Simple Neural Network from Scratch using PyTorch

-This repository contains an educational implementation of a basic fully-connected neural network built from scratch using only PyTorch tensors and autograd — no `nn.Module` or `torch.optim` used.
+This repository contains an educational implementation of a basic fully-connected neural network built from scratch using only PyTorch tensors and autograd - no `nn.Module` or `torch.optim` used.

 ## 🔧 Features